Cheapest 1990 Mazda MX-5 Miata Insurance Rates in 2023

 Med pay and PIP coverage reimburse you for short-term medical expenses for things like pain medications, funeral costs and doctor visits.
-The coverages can be used to cover expenses not covered by your health insurance policy or if you do not have health coverage.
-Medical payments and PIP cover you and your occupants in addition to if you are hit as a while walking down the street.
-Personal injury protection coverage is not available in all states but can be used in place of medical payments coverage
+The coverage can be used to cover expenses not covered by your health insurance policy or if you do not have health coverage.
+Medical payments and PIP cover you and your occupants in addition, to if you are hit as a while walking down the street.
+Personal injury protection coverage is not available in all states but can be used in place of medical payment’s coverage

 Uninsured/Underinsured Motorist coverage

 This protects you and your vehicle’s occupants when the “other guys” either have no liability insurance or not enough.
 This coverage pays for medical payments for you and your occupants and also for any damage incurred to your Mazda MX-5 Miata.

 Because many people only carry the minimum required liability limits, their liability coverage can quickly be exhausted.
 So UM/UIM coverage should not be overlooked.

 Liability coverage can cover damages or injuries you inflict on other people or property that is your fault.
 This insurance protects YOU from claims by other people, and doesn’t cover your own vehicle damage or injuries.

 Coverage consists of three different limits, bodily injury for each person injured, bodily injury for the entire accident and a property damage limit.
 Your policy might show policy limits of 25/50/25 which stand for $25,000 in coverage for each person’s injuries, a per accident bodily injury limit of $50,000, and a limit of $25,000 paid for damaged property.